ngyuilun/EC-Graph/README.md

-# EC-Graph
+### EC-Graph
 A GCN-based deep learning framework for enzyme function prediction

-# Predictions
+### Predictions
 Prediction of AlphaFold-2-predicted structures can be downloaded from:

-Catalytic sites prediction of AF structures
+Catalytic sites prediction of AF structures.
-*TP Cases: EC-Graph predictions match existing UniProt Annotations *FP Cases: These are proposed EC annotations by EC-Graph
+* TP Cases: EC-Graph predictions match existing UniProt Annotations
+* FP Cases: These are proposed EC annotations by EC-Graph

 | Type | Species | TP Cases | FP Cases |
 | --- | --- | --- | --- |